M.Sc., Molecular Biology, Lawyer and Patent Agent in Canada and in the United States, Partner

 As a law student, she participated in an exchange program with Université La Sorbonne in Paris, where she studied for one year.
 She then obtained her Patents and Trademarks Diploma from the Centre for International Industrial Property Studies (CEIPI) in Strasbourg, France, a training center for engineers and jurists who are interested in pursuing a career in intellectual property in France.

 Gabrielle Moisan is a member of the life sciences committee and the training committee at ROBIC.
-She is also assistant editor of ROBIC’s quarterly newsletter.
+She is also assistant editor of ROBIC’s bimonthly newsletter.

 - Member of the Québec Bar (1998)